Clare E. Connors: Expired nomination to federal district court

-On September 8, 2015, President Obama nominated Connors to serve as a United States district judge of the United States District Court for the District of Hawaii, to the seat vacated by Judge Susan Oki Mollway, who took senior status on November 6, 2015.
+On September 8, 2015, President Obama nominated Connors to serve as a United States district judge of the United States District Court for the District of Hawaii, to the seat vacated by Judge Susan Oki Mollway, who assumed senior status on November 6, 2015.
 She received a hearing on her nomination on January 27, 2016.
 On April 14, 2016 her nomination was reported out of committee by voice vote.
 Her nomination expired on January 3, 2017, with the end of the 114th Congress.

 Appointment as attorney general of Hawaii

 Connors was appointed attorney general of Hawaii by Governor David Ige on January 3, 2019.
 On April 22, 2019, Connors was confirmed by the Hawaii State Senate.

 U.S. attorney for the District of Hawaii

 On September 28, 2021, President Joe Biden nominated Connors to be the United States attorney for the District of Hawaii.
 On November 4, 2021, her nomination was reported out of committee by voice vote, senators Lee, Hawley and Blackburn voted "no".
 On December 7, 2021, Connors was confirmed in the Senate by voice vote.
 She was sworn into office on January 3, 2022.
+On January 6, 2025, she resigned from the post, effective January 20.